kianzohoury/machina-labs-sol/README.md

 For both tasks, the general idea was to utilize the encoder for feature extraction and decoder for reconstruction.
 The specific architecture I implemented for point cloud completion is inspired by [PoinTr](https://github.com/yuxumin/PoinTr), while the denoising model is a simpler, more general encoder-decoder transformer model.

 #### CompletionTransformer
-The architecture for the point completion model consists of an encoder, decoder, and query generator.
+The architecture for the point completion model `models.completion.CompletionTransformer` consists of an encoder, decoder, and query generator.
 The encoder extracts spatial/geometric features and those features are aggregated/summarized into a global feature map that informs the query generation process.
-More specifically, queries are generated as follows:
+More specifically, I implemented `models.transformer.QueryGenerator` as follows:

 ##### Query Generation
 1. concatenate all intermediate encoder features along the last (embedding) dimension